-However, we will work with your team to determine the appropriate scope of cleaning and disinfecting as your school ramps up to have more staff and students in person more often.
-For example, we generally recommend increasing the frequency of disinfecting touch points during highest traffic hours to bolster the frequency of breaking the chain of infection.
+However, we will work with your team to determine the appropriate scope of cleaning and disinfecting as your facility ramps up for workplace re-entry or to welcome more visitors to the facility.
+For example, we generally recommend increasing the frequency of disinfecting touch points during occupied hours to bolster the frequency of breaking the chain of infection.
 There may be additional protocols that building managers request and we can add additional services to the building cleaning process as needed.
 Additionally, we will work with your team if there are specific needs from tenants.